Editor’s Note: This post was updated in July 2018 to reflect current best practices.

 10. Minimize Your Cellular Data Use on the App

-> This Instagram tip can help you or your staffer save some money.
-The person who’s in charge of Instagram at your nonprofit is likely logging into the account multiple times a day to post and engage users, and they may very well be using their own personal cellular data to do so.
+This Instagram tip can help you or your staffer save some money.
+The person who’s in charge of your nonprofit’s Instagram is likely logging into the account multiple times a day to post, like, comment, and engage users, and they may very well be using their personal cellular data to do so.
 Tip off your teammate that they can minimize the app’s data usage by turning on the “Use Less Data” feature.

-> To do so, start at your profile page and click the cog wheel in the upper right-hand corner, scroll to the “Settings” section, and turn on the “Cellular Data Use” option.
+To do so, start at your profile page and click the cog wheel in the upper righthand corner, scroll to “Cellular Data Use” in the Account section, and toggle on “Use Less Data.”

-> 11. Browse Your Likes
+11. Browse Your Likes

 If you want a record of the content you’ve liked recently, this easy tip will help you find that info.
 Start at your profile page and click the cog wheel in the upper righthand corner, scroll to the section “Account” and click “Posts You’ve Liked.”

 Use this information to track interactions with your supporters; if you want your audience to engage with your content, you should do the same.
 A simple “like” or comment is an invaluable part of building relationships with your supporters.
 Your nonprofit becomes a part of their everyday life and by demonstrating that you support them back, you’re more likely to gain loyal supporters that go beyond social media.

 Keep tabs on what your followers like and use it to inform your ongoing content strategy.
 Click the heart icon at the bottom right part of your screen, then select the “Following” option at the top left corner.

 13. Schedule Posts Ahead of Time

 When you schedule out Instagram posts ahead of time, you can save precious time that you can use to engage with your supporters instead.
 A January 2018 update to the Instagram Graph API allows business accounts to schedule out automated posts with the use of Community Management software.
 The directions vary for each tool, but here are a few useful links to get you started: